ttopper/CPSC128/docs/M00_Preparing/13_Marking_scheme.md

 Sometimes it is helpful to remind ourselves what key words mean:

 *ex·cel·lent*
-:   ---adj.
+:   —adj.
 1. Of the highest or finest quality; exceptionally good of
     its kind.

 *good*
-:   ---adj.
+:   —adj.
 1. Having positive or desirable qualities; not bad or poor.

 *ac·cept·a·ble*
-:   ---adj.
+:   —adj.
 1. Worthy of being accepted.
 2. Adequate enough to satisfy a
     need, requirement, or standard; satisfactory.
 3. Designating an amount or level that can be endured or allowed.